One-to-One Specialist Appointment

 We advise drinking a few glasses of water an hour before your ultrasound as a full bladder will improve the visibility of your pregnancy on our external ultrasound scan.

-There is no particular type of care required after a Gender & Foetal Wellbeing Ultrasound Scan.
+There is no particular type of care required after a female health check ultrasound.
 You may resume your regular diet and daily activities unless your doctor advises you differently.

 There are no confirmed adverse biological effects on patients or instrument operators caused by exposures to ultrasound at the intensity levels used in diagnostic ultrasound.